santiagosayshey/DigiBrain/Content/Projects/Dictionarry/Media Upgrade Automation Feature.md

 - **Priority-Based Scheduling** Not all media needs the same search frequency.
 Recently added content might benefit from less frequent searches, while older content could be checked less often.

-**Time-Based Distribution** Spreading searches throughout the day prevents burst loads.
-This is especially important if you share indexers with others or have time-based rate limits.

-### Task System Integration

-Your task system becomes the orchestrator, managing:
+Profilarr's Task system becomes the orchestrator, managing:

 - Which application to process next
 - How many items to process per run